danielpoos/Slab_Warriors/README.md

 Mobile version of our game

-Project update: updated the java, xml and gradle files Added classes for the game
+Project update: updated the java, xml and gradle files Added api files
+Added two activities and some fragments, now the application is about to take a shape